autoNumeric/autoNumeric/readme.md

 **"nBracket"** - controls if negative values are display with brackets when the input does not have focus

-+	nBracket:null	 no brackets use for negative values (default)
++	nBracket:null	 no brackets use for negative values (default) +Allowed options
+	+nBracket: '(,)'
+	+nBracket: '[,]'
+	+nBracket: '{,}'
+	+nBracket: '<,>'

+#### Version 1.8.6

++ Removed the error message when calling the 'init' methods multiple times.
+This was done when using the class selector for the 'init' method and then dynamically adding input(s) it allows you to use the same selector to init autoNumeric. **Please note:** if the input is already been initialized no changes to the option will occur you still need to use the update method to change exisiting options.
++ Added support for brackets '[,]', parentheses '(,)', braces '{,}' and '<,>' to the nBracket setting. **Please note:** the following format nBracket: '(,)' that the left and right symbol used to represent negative numbers must be enclosed in quote marks and separated by a comma to function properly.

+#### Version 1.8.5

++ Fixed readonly - this occured when you toggle the readonly attribute

+#### Version 1.8.4

++ Fixed the getString and getArray methods under jQuery-1.9.1

+#### version on 1.8.3

++ Added input[type=hidden] support - this was done mainly for backward compatibility.

++ The "get" method now returns a numeric string - this also was done for backward compatibility.

+#### Version 1.8.2

++ Allowed dGroup settings to be passed as a numeric value or text representing a numeric value

++ Allows input fields without type that defaults to type text - Thanks Mathieu DEMONT

+#### Version 1.8.1

++ Modified the 'get' method so when a field is blank and the setting wEmpty:'empty' a empty string('') is returned.

+#### Version 1.8.0

++ autoNumeric() 1.8.0 is not compatible with earlier versions but I believe you will find version 1.8.0's new functionality and ease of use worth the effort to convert.

++ Changed autoNumeric structure to conform to jQuery's recommended plugin development.

++ Created a single namespace and added multiple methods.

++ Added HTML 5 data support and eliminated the metadata plugin dependency.

++ Added support for the following elements: 'DD', 'DT', 'H1', 'H2', 'H3', 'H4', 'H5', 'H6', 'input', 'LABEL', 'P', 'SPAN', 'TD', 'TH'.

++ Changed the settings loading order to defaults, HTML5 data then options.
+Now the defaults settings are overridden by HTML5 data and options overrides both defaults & HTML5 data.

++ Added "lZero" to the settings to control leading zero behavior.

++ Added "nBracket" to the settings which controls if negative values are display with brackets.

++ Changed the callback feature to accept functions only.

++ Improved the 'aForm' behavior that allows values to be automatically formatted on page ready.

++ Fixed the issue for numbers that are less than 1 and greater than -1 and have six or more decimal places.

++ Fixed 'crtl' + 'a' (select all) and 'ctrl' + 'c' (copy) combined key events.

++ Fixed a IE & FF bug on readonly attribute.

++ General code clean up

 **"wEmpty"** - controls input display behavior